The Complete Guide to Website Project Management

 Here’s how we typically use the different task fields in a cycle/sprint task:

-• Assignees: This task is typically only assigned to the project manager or main project owners.
-You can always leverage the follower functionality If other team members are actively involved but not necessarily assignees.
-They will still receive notifications of all task activity without being seen as an assignee.
+- Assignees: Project manager or main project owners.
+Leverage the follower feature If other team members are involved but not assignees.
+This way they can still receive notifications of all task activity.

-• Start & due dates: Cycle tasks typically move between timelines.
-You might want to push changes to your live website every 2 weeks, once a month or every 3 months.
-Make sure to use start and due dates and sprints to organize these different timelines.
+- Start & due dates: Cycle tasks typically move between website design timelines.
+We push changes to our live website every two weeks.
+Add start and due dates and sprints to organize these different timelines.

-• Checklist: A notable highlight of these tasks is that they leverage cross-space @mentions a lot.
-The different granular tasks are in different spaces, but thankfully that’s not an issue as you can just @space:task on Rock and directly link to tasks in different spaces.
+- Checklist: We leverage cross-space @mentions a lot.
+The different granular tasks are in different spaces, just @space:task on Rock and directly link to tasks in different spaces.

 Check out the image below for an example of a cycle or sprint task in our web application project management process.